arvarus/basic-rules-engine/readme.md

 - Handle errors in evaluation or actions
 - Add a safe mode to prevent infinite loops
 - Add a way to stop the execution of the rules
+- Prevent the engine to be run multiple times
+- Add tempory context ?
+- optional arguments in constructor